M.S. in Educational Leadership

 The endorsement option is available for those who have already earned a master’s degree in education and seek an administrative certificate.
-Options for PK-6, 7-12, and P12 principal certification, curriculum supervisor certification, and special education leadership certification are possible to be added.
+Options for PK-6, 7-12, and P12 principal certification, and special education leadership certification are possible to be added.

 The three areas of concentration correlate to certification:

 - Teacher Leader (Does not lead to certification)